chat-cli/chat-cli/README.md

     $ brew tap chat-cli/chat-cli
     $ brew install chat-cli

 Notes:

-- You won't need Go installed on your system to use the pre-packaged binaries.
+- You won't need Go installed on your system to use the pre-packaged binaries or Homebrew
 - These are currently unsigned binary files.
 For most systems, this will not be an issue, but on MacOS you will need to [follow these instructions](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).

 ### Build from source